telent/liminix/README.md

 Sometimes you can add a package and it causes the image size to balloon because it has dependencies on other things you didn't know about.
-Build the `outputs.manifest` attribute, which is a json representation of the filesystem, and you can run `nix-store --query` on it:
+Build the `outputs.manifest` attribute, which is a json representation of the filesystem, and you can run `nix-store --query` on it.

-    NIX_PATH=nixpkgs=../nixpkgs:$NIX_PATH NIXPKGS_ALLOW_UNSUPPORTED_SYSTEM=1 nix-build -I liminix-config=path/to/your/configuration.nix --arg device "import ./devices/qemu" -A outputs.manifest -o manifest
+    NIX_PATH=nixpkgs=../nixpkgs:$NIX_PATH nix-build -I liminix-config=path/to/your/configuration.nix --arg device "import ./devices/qemu" -A outputs.manifest -o manifest
     nix-store -q --tree manifest